Introduction to CSS Presentation Part 1

 Tailwind CSS 4 vs. Vanilla CSS

-- Native nesting
+- Native CSS nesting in source files

-- CSS variables for customization
+- CSS custom properties for theme customization (no JS config required)

 When to use Tailwind: